 Years of filing, entering, sorting, and reporting numbers had been reduced to my grandfather having to fill out checks on her behalf.
 Homemade family dinners had transitioned into eating out each night or my mother cooking the meals her mother had forgotten how to.

 The worst was not her inability to complete tasks.
 These things were easily substituted.
 The worst came when my Nana could no longer recall names, or didn’t know how she knew someone, or couldn’t remember how she knew me.
-The worst things were those that couldn’t be fixed.
+The worst things were those that couldn’t be covered up.

 In early March of 2019, my mother and I planned to leave town for Spring Break.
 Our plans were postponed when my Nana complained of not feeling too well, so we went instead to be with her at the hospital.

-“The worst things were those that couldn’t be fixed.”
+“The worst things were those that couldn’t be covered up.”

 We thought hardly anything of it.
 She had been dizzy, so we assumed it was dehydration.
 “Do I get to go home today?”, she would ask my grandfather nearly every day.
 We did not know that she would never return home.